 The Patriot is a smooth functioning firearm with incredible accuracy.
 From the trigger to the bolt action, all parts are fluid and durable.

 If you want a caliber that is known to bring down any whitetail, the .308 is your answer.

 Of course, there are other calibers that will do the job, and we are not saying the .308 is the only choice.

 A lot of hunting choices come down to personal preference.
 The rifle, the camo brand, the cartridge, the scope, etc., etc., etc.

 What can’t be disputed are the properties and effectiveness of the .308 caliber for hunting whitetails and a variety of other game animals.

 The .308 caliber will only be as effective as the rifle that is propelling it downrange towards your target.
 There are many excellent rifle options out there and a lot of bad firearms that would hamper your ability to be a predator for whitetails.

 We hope that this article has both explained the reasoning behind the popularity of the .308 as a whitetail cartridge as well as provided you with five of the best deer rifles available for using the .308.

 Don’t just take our word for it.
-Gear up and see the effects of the .308 for yourself in the whitetail woods.
+Gear up the best .308 rifle for yourself in the whitetail woods.